iamlemec/ellone/content/demo.md

 Footnotes can be created with a caret and text in square brackets, as in `^[footnote text]`.
 Their text will be displayed in a hover over and they will be automatically numbered from 1.
 For example, this is a footnote ^[The proof is left as an exercise to the reader. 😄].
 And here is another ^[And my $\sin(x^2)$ axe!
 Yes, you can put math in footnotes and even @[eq1] references.].

 You can make inline code blocks with ` ` `.
-Multiline code blocks, similar to multiline equations, can be created by starting and ending a cell with ` `` `, as in:
+Multiline code blocks, similar to multiline equations, can be created by starting a cell with ` `` `, as in:

 ``
 def fib(n):